Glasses insurance in case of loss

 FAQ

-What is the excess on a glasses insurance policy?
+What is the excess for glasses insurance?

 Does the glasses insurance also cover prescription sunglasses?